ayaka-notes/ayakaleaf-pro-playground/README.md

 ## What is Configured

+> [!Warning]
+> This playground is for demonstration purposes only.
+Due to the size limitations of GitHub Codespaces, TeXLive Full image is not included in this playground.
+We use TeXLive Basic image instead for demonstration.

 - [x] Sandboxed LaTeX compilation with TeXLive **Basic** (2026-2024)
 - [x] Pandoc Import/Export (Features in SaaS Platform)
 - [x] Python Script Runner (Features in SaaS Platform)